What is a Contact?

 2. Enter your Contact’s information in the pop-up form

-- Email or Username (one required): You must enter either an email address or username for your contact.
-Usernames must be unique for each contact.
+- Email or Username (at least one required): You must enter either an email address or username for your contact.
+Usernames must be unique for each contact and may only contain letters, numbers, underscore, @ sign, period, dash or single quotations.
 If you enter an email and not a username, the email address will also be used as the username.

-Username and Password (optional): Username is only required if you don’t specify an email address.
-Password is optional.
+- Password (optional): Password is optional.
 Adding a username and password allow you to require your respondents to manually log in to take a survey.
+If you do not specify a password, Checkbox will assign a random one and your Contact will be able to reset it from the link on the login screen.

 3. Assign Role(s) to your Contact

-If you do not assign a role under the Contact Roles section of the Create Contact pop-up, your Contact will automatically be given the role of Respondent, meaning they can take surveys.
+New Contacts are automatically assigned the role of Respondent, meaning they can take surveys.
 If you’d like to give them additional access, such as the ability to create surveys or reports, you will need to assign them additional roles.
 Please see our Admin Permissions Guide for details on which roles allow access to which functionality in Checkbox.
+Otherwise, you may leave this section as-is and your Contact will only have access to take surveys.

 4. Send a Welcome Email (optional)

-If you assign any admin role to your Contact (System Admin, Survey Admin, Survey Editor, Report Admin, or Contact Admin), an option will appear on the bottom of the Add Contact dialog that will allow you to send your new Contact a Welcome Email – this option is selected by default.
+This option will only appear if you assign one or more admin roles to your Contact (System Admin, Survey Admin, Survey Editor, Report Admin, or Contact Admin) – welcome emails are not sent to Contacts with Respondent-only access.
 The Welcome Email will provide your new Contact with their login URL, including Account Name, and Username.
 It will also provide a link for the new Contact to set their initial password.
 Note that a valid email address is required in order to send the Welcome Email, and that group or catch-all email addresses are not recommended since the email will contain sensitive account details.